coderamen666/srd-v3.5-md/basic-rules-and-legal/special-abilities-and-conditions.md

     again, magic items are once again useful, and so forth.
 -   Spell areas that include both an antimagic area and a normal area, but are not centered in the antimagic area, still function in the normal area.
-If the spell's center is in the antimagic area, then the spell is suppressed.
+If the spell’s center is in the antimagic area, then the spell is suppressed.
 -   Golems and other constructs, elementals, outsiders, and corporeal undead, still function in an antimagic area (though the antimagic